The ageing mind

 It is possible to keep your brain in shape and to cope with changes in your mental ability.
 Simple forgetfulness can be experienced by anyone but is likely to increase with the ageing process, which also affects your concentration and attention span, and the ability to adapt to new situations.
 Like anything else, using your brain will make it work best.

-Prolonged stress can affect the mind at any age, but age-specific events, like retirement, are highly stressful, as are bereavement and divorce.
+Long periods of stress can affect the mind at any age, but age-specific events, like retirement, are highly stressful, as are bereavement and divorce.
 For women, the menopause can bring poor memory and concentration, anxiety and panic.

 Coping with changes in your mental ability